March 1923

 Walsh (2018), pgs 229-230

 Three prominent members of the anti-Treaty Kerry No. 1 Brigade (Tadgh Brosnan, Michael Duhig and Dan Rohan) are captured in a dug-out near Castlegregory, Co.
 Kerry.
-According to the pro-Treaty army this completed “the capture of the principal ‘wanted men’ in west Kerry”.
+According to the Free State army this completed “the capture of the principal ‘wanted men’ in west Kerry”.

 Horgan (2018), pg 90

-Most of the anti-Treaty Dalkey column is arrested after being cornered in a safe house in Albert Road, Glenageary.
+Most members of the anti-Treaty Dalkey column are arrested after being cornered in a safe house in Albert Road, Glenageary.
 One volunteer, Michael Neary is killed and two other volunteers and one member of Cumman na mBan are wounded.
-One pro-Treaty soldier, Corporal Michael Baker, is also killed and two wounded.
+One Free State soldier, Corporal Michael Baker, is also killed and two wounded – see Mar-23-23/1.

 Dorney (2017), pg 253

-A firefight took place at the newly established pro-Treaty army post near Blessington, Co Dublin in which it is claimed a pro-Treaty soldier is killed.
+A firefight takes place at the newly established Free State army post near Blessington, Co Dublin in which it is claimed a Free State soldier is killed.

 Dorney (2017), pg 317

-The body of anti-Treaty Volunteer, Thomas O’Leary, is found outside Tranquilla Convent, Upper Rathmines, Dublin with at least 14 bullet wounds.
-He had been seen by witnesses being arrested by soldiers in uniform but the pro-Treaty army denied having any record of his arrest.
+The body of an anti-Treaty Volunteer, Thomas O’Leary, is found outside Tranquilla Convent, Upper Rathmines, Dublin with at least 14 bullet wounds.
+He had been seen by witnesses being arrested by soldiers in uniform but the Free State army denied having any record of his arrest.

 Dorney (2017), pgs 249-250

-An anti-Treaty IRA man (Bob McCarthy from Monaree) is captured and brought to Dingle Workhouse.
-Shortly afterwards he is brought to Tralee and shot dead on the way.
+An anti-Treaty IRA Volunteer (Bob McCarthy from Monaree) is captured in Co.
+Kerry and brought to Dingle Workhouse.
+Shortly afterwards, while being transferred to Tralee, he is shot dead.

 Macardle (1998), pgs49-50; Doyle (2008), pg 284